 The Crown Commercial Service (CCS) provides commercial and procurement services to the public sector.
-By using CCS agreements, customers can buy commonly used goods and services quickly and cost effectively whilst complying with EU and UK procurement regulations.
+By using CCS agreements, customers can buy commonly used goods and services quickly and cost effectively whilst complying with procurement regulations.

 If your organisation would like to sell goods and services to the UK public sector, you should familiarise yourself with this guidance.
 If you’re a small or medium sized enterprise, you can also get tips on how to do business with government through the SME guide.